joseph-flinn/site/posts/0-git-monorepo.md

 Stay tuned for the next article where I go in depth of a full streamlined CI/CD flow example of separate projects depending on a central library, all with their own repos.

-Any view/opinions expressed in this article are mine alone and are not the views/opinions of my employer.